MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-response.md

 ## Enable Defender for Endpoint integration

-This recommended action is available when Defender for Endpoint, or an [supported third-party EDR solution](integration-defender-for-endpoint.md#supported-edr-solutions) wasn't detected on the VM.
+This recommended action is available when Defender for Endpoint can be installed on a machine, and a [supported third-party EDR solution](integration-defender-for-endpoint.md#supported-edr-solutions) isn't detected on the machine.

-To enable Defender for Endpoint on the machine:
+Enable Defender for Endpoint on the machine as follows:

 1. Select the affected machine.
 You can also select multiple machines with the `Enable Microsoft Defender for Endpoint integration` recommended action.